binshi/models/model-optimizer.md

 If you are interested in converting a PyTorch model using ONNX for use with the OpenVINO™ Toolkit, check out this[link](https://michhar.github.io/convert-pytorch-onnx/)for the steps to do so.
 From there, you can follow the steps for ONNX models to get an Intermediate Representation.

+### Cutting Parts of a Model

+Cutting a model is mostly applicable for TensorFlow models.
+As we saw earlier in converting these models, they sometimes have some extra complexities.
+Some common reasons for cutting are:

+* The model has pre- or post-processing parts that don’t translate to existing Inference Engine layers.
+* The model has a training part that is convenient to be kept in the model, but is not used during inference.
+* The model is too complex with many unsupported operations, so the complete model cannot be converted in one shot.
+* The model is one of the supported SSD models.
+In this case, you need to cut a post-processing part off.
+* There could be a problem with model conversion in the Model Optimizer or with inference in the Inference Engine.
+To localize the issue, cutting the model could help to find the problem

+There’s two main command line arguments to use for cutting a model with the Model Optimizer, named intuitively as`--input`and`--output`, where they are used to feed in the layer names that should be either the new entry or exit points of the model.

+### Developer Documentation {#developer-documentation}

+You guessed it -[here’s](https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_convert_model_Cutting_Model.html)the developer documentation for cutting a model.